Mixing and CPV in beauty and charm at LHCb

-\abstracts{ This document presents eight recent and new analyses from the LHCb experiment covering results on CKM angle $\gamma$ and high precision measurements on charm mixing parameters.
+\abstracts{ This document presents eight recent and new analyses from the LHCb experiment covering results on the CKM angle $\gamma$ and precision measurements of the charm mixing parameters.
 In addition, the latest {\em CP} violation measurements in charm and beauty decays are reported.}